janidulnkg1/janidulnkg1/README.md

 - **FRONTEND**: I'm not just a coder; I'm an artist of the web, painting with HTML5, CSS3, JavaScript, jQuery, AJAX, PHP, React.js, and TypeScript.
 My canvas has no boundaries.

-- **MOBILE DEVELOPMENT**: I can provide innovation on your finger tips.
+- **MOBILE DEVELOPMENT**: I can provide innovation at your finger tips,  using : Android Studio, as well as Flutter and React-Native for Cross-Platform Development.

 - **Machine Learning and Artificial Intelligence**: Unveiling the mysteries of AI and ML is my secret passion.
 With TensorFlow, PyTorch, and YOLO, I'm on a mission to make machines dream.